dgurnari/mapper_maps/README.md

 This software plots two BM graphs and color the one on the right according the the selected nodes on the left.

 Please consult Mapping_Mappers.pdf for an introdution to the idea behind this code.
+A short video example can be found at https://youtu.be/umSQt03kpPA .

 requires networkx 2.5 and bokeh 2.2.2
 https://networkx.org/